inderpal2406/documents/commands.md

 `curl -u user:password https://url` <br>
 Above command will specify user and password to access the url.
 However, this will make the password visible when we view the history of commands. <br>
 `curl -u user https://url` <br>
 By specifying only user, we'll be prompted to enter password on terminal and the password won't be recorded in history.
-While we enter password, it is invisible as it is always in Unix prompt.
+While we enter password, it is invisible as it is always in Unix prompt. <br>
+Instead of --output, we can even use -o flag (lower case letter 0)

 **git**